 - If you own a vise, stabilize the blade by securing it in your vise.

-- It's important to pass the file the same number of times on each side, to keep the blade in balance.
+- Use a file to do the sharpening.
+Follow the angle of the cutting edge that's already there.
+Pass the file the same number of times on each side to keep the blade in balance.

-Steps for changing a paper air filter:
+To change a paper air filter:

-- Unscrew the cover and remove the paper air filter.
+- Unscrew the cover, and remove the paper air filter.

 - Insert a new paper air filter with the pleat facing out.